 To register for Independent Study:

 - Complete all sections of the Independent Study form except for signatures.
+Forms take up to 10 business days to process.

 - Attach the completed proposal to this form.